 Below is a collection of resources to support your pulmonary research.

 Traditional two-dimensional (2D) cell culture models have had a profound impact on both basic and clinical research in the pulmonary field.1 However, the inherent differences when compared with in vivo and clinical observations pose an impediment to answering research questions.
-Recent progress isolating lung epithelial progenitor and stromal cells, as well as defining stem cell niche factors that are important for lung development, has led to the establishment of an in vitro three-dimensional (3D) culture system, termed pulmonary (lung) organoids.2
+Recent progress isolating lung epithelial progenitor and stromal cells, as well as defining stem cell niche factors that are important for lung development, has led to the establishment of an in vitro three-dimensional (3D) culture system: lung organoids2, also known as airway organoids or pulmonary organoids.

 The lung is a complex organ composed of many types of epithelial cells, immune cells, endothelial cells and stromal cells.
 It can be divided into the conducting zone and the respiratory zone.
 The conducting zone includes regions that do not participate in gas exchange, namely the nasal passage, trachea, main bronchi, intra-pulmonary bronchi and bronchioles.
 The respiratory zone consists of respiratory bronchioles, alveolar ducts and alveolar sacs, and is the site of gas exchange between the air within the lung and the blood within pulmonary capillaries.
 The human airway, from the nasal passage to the alveolar sacs, is covered with a continuous epithelial sheet that differs in morphology and cellular composition between the conducting and respiratory zones.
 In the most proximal regions of the conducting zone, including the nasal passage, trachea, and bronchi, the airway epithelium exhibits a columnar, pseudostratified morphology.
 The height of this epithelium decreases in more distal regions of the conducting zone and resembles a cuboidal epithelium in the small airway.
 The major cell types of the large airway epithelium are goblet cells that produce and secrete mucus, ciliated cells that promote mucus motility through coordinated movement of their apical cilia, and basal cells that line the basement membrane and do not contact the apical surface of the epithelium.
 In the bronchioles, the cuboidal epithelium contains secretory club cells and fewer ciliated cells than in more proximal airway regions.
 The alveolar epithelium is lined with type I and II alveolar epithelial cells (AECs).
 The alveolar cells fuse to endothelial cells by their basal membranes to form the gas exchange barrier.3–5